SebuPlayz/Echo-Music-Bot-Dashboard/README.md

 https://yourdomain.com/auth/callback
 ```

-⚠️ The Redirect URI inside your `.env` file and Discord Developer Portal MUST be exactly the same.
+⚠️ The Redirect URI inside your `.env` file **must exactly match** the Redirect URI added in the Discord Developer Portal.

-Otherwise Dashboard Login will NOT work.
+Otherwise Dashboard Login will not work.

 ---

-# 📂 Required Files
+# 📁 Files You Must Edit

-Before starting the bot, edit these files.
+Before running the bot, edit these files.

 ```
 .env